Under the Lemon Tree Eau de Toilette by Maison Martin Margiela Review

 Lime is a surprisingly under-utilized central citrus note in perfumery, and this was a really nice — albeit unexpected — example of what it can do.
 Don’t be afraid of its sourness: it’s propped up by warm spicy, woody, and creamy notes that keep this from being a citronella bomb.
 Light and fresh, this would make a great ucomplicated choice for a summer daytime fragrance.

 Under the Lemon Tree is simple, straightforward, and linear.
 Clean and unchallenging, you won’t find anything particularly photorealistic in this, and you certainly won’t find a recreation of the spot under a lemon tree.
-It feels like this concept was awkwardly jammed into the Replica line, as if some mysterious Maison Martin Margiela perfumer came up with this in her spare time and the guy across from him had a Replica formula deadline looming and no ideas.
+It feels like this concept was awkwardly jammed into the Replica line, as if some mysterious Maison Martin Margiela perfumer came up with this in her spare time and the guy across from her had a Replica formula deadline looming and no ideas.

 There’s nothing groundbreaking here, but Under the Lemon Tree is pleasant, if not at all what I had expected.
 Lush and clean, it plays with the lime note in a perfect spot of palatable-but-not-edible.
 Though it flirts with ideas that might become gourmand at another concentration, it ultimately stays firmly in the realm of clean and tidy scents that don’t make you hungry.

-I don’t feel particularly compelled to try this one again.
+At first, I don’t feel particularly compelled to try this one again.
 Like several others in the Replica line, I find that this composition is fine and pleasant, but not in any way remarkable.
 The marketing of the line banks on matching you to the particular Replicas that speak to you in some nostalgic way.
 None of them have really spoken to me personally, and I’ve only been wowed by the craftmanship of one so far (the impressive photorealism of By the Fireplace).

-If you enjoy the Replica line and like the look of these notes, though, go ahead and try Under the Lemon Tree.
+If you enjoy the Replica line and like the look of these notes, go ahead and try Under the Lemon Tree.
 Even if you don’t fall for it head-first, it’ll probably make you smile.

 Where to Find Under the Lemon Tree Eau de Toilette by Maison Martin Margiela